Altronxs/Altronxs/README.md

     <img src="https://github.com/user-attachments/assets/07070cc0-60c6-4b0c-8df5-1f80e7537738" width="100%">
 </div>

-# 🌐 Kyle Alexander Baldovi — Personal Portfolio

-Welcome to my personal website!
-This is a dynamic, responsive portfolio built with **HTML**, **CSS**, and **JavaScript** to showcase my journey as a Full Stack Developer and Cybersecurity student at **Waipahu High School**.
-It reflects my passion for problem-solving, creative design, and technical innovation.

----

 ## 👨‍💻 About Me

 I'm **Kyle Alexander Baldovi**, a Cybersecurity student at Waipahu High School, born and raised in **Ewa Beach, Hawai‘i**.
 My journey into tech began not with a love for syntax, but with a fascination for solving problems and designing systems that actually work.
 I thrive at the intersection of **hardware and software**, where creativity meets logic and every challenge is an opportunity to build something better.